 As A Private School:

 Denver Christian Academy focuses on the spiritual, social, and physical development of each student.
 Because of this, we make sure emotional and cognitive development aligns with character, intellectual ability, and emotional maturity.
 At DCA we make every effort to nurture these areas because we know they are essential premises for each student as they explore, learn and prepare for their future.
-Based upon this, the Administrative Team will carefully evaluate each potential student on the basis of previous academic records, recommendations and student/parent visitation.
+Prospective students are accepted for enrollment on the basis of previous academic records, recommendations and student/parent visitation.

 Parents Who Enroll Their Children: